 Managing Depression Among Residents

-This tells you the percent of residents who are exhibiting depressive symptoms.
-Higher levels of depression may imply lower quality care.
+This tells you the percentage of residents who are exhibiting symptoms of depression.

 Appropriate Vaccine Usage